fexga/easht/README.md

 - a structured result file, containing calculated metrics for each phase of the step model and the overall process
 - a Prometheus snapshot for validating the produced metrics of EASHT

-The following diagram illustrates the architecture of easht:
+The following diagram illustrates the architecture of EASHT:

 ![architecture](docs/architecture.png)

 ## Sample Experiments
 This repository contains two sample HPO experiments using Optuna and Ray Tune, which can be run locally and showcase the functionalities of EASHT.
+The experiments are identical to those conducted in the thesis evaluation.

 ### Prerequisites